Hartlepool head 'so proud' of resilience as school celebrates its best GCSE results in a decade

-GCSE 2024: Hartlepool's High Tunstall College of Science celebrates best results for a decade
+GCSE results day 2024: Hartlepool's High Tunstall College of Science celebrates best results for a decade

 National figures show the proportion of GCSE entries awarded top grades has fallen from last year after grading returned to pre-Covid standards.